-conveyorNumberparamNumberInteger expression that specifies the conveyor number (1 to 16)Optional.
+Specify the conveyor number as an integer (1-16). paramNumber

+Optional.
 Integer expression that specifies which data to return the length for.

 Symbolic constant Value Meaning CNV_QUELEN_ALL 0 Returns total number of items in queue.
 CNV_QUELEN_UPSTREAM 1 Returns number of items upstream.
 CNV_QUELEN_PICKUPAREA 2 Returns number of items in pickup area.
-CNV_QUELEN_DOWNSTREA AM 3 Return number of items downstream.
+CNV_QUELEN_DOWNSTREAM 3 Return number of items downstream.